ibcl-anon/ibcl/README.md

 We have included an example run of the entire three steps on Split-CIFAR10 as a bash script `example_split_cifar10.sh`.
 This script starts from preprocessing the data and ends up visualizing the results.
 If calling this bash script does not work, please refer to the step-by-step instructions above to produce results.

+## Sublinear buffer growth and additional experiment results

+We would like to show that IBCL is not a naive expansion-based CL pipeline.
+That is, its buffer size is not linear in terms of the number of tasks.
+Instead, we can easily extend it to sublinear growth.
+The idea is to discard a newly learned posterior $Q$ if we have identified a buffered posterior $Q'$ that is very similar to it.
+In this case, we record the mapping $Q \mapsto Q'$ and use $Q'$ as a substitute of $Q$.